Injuries to Jamal Adams, Quinton Dunbar complicate Seahawks’ efforts to improve pass defense

 According to Pro Football Talk Seattle easily surpassed what had been the record of 1,131 by the Patriots in 2011.

-When he talked to the media via Zoom on Wednesday, Carroll said all the moving parts in the back end isn’t helping.
+When he talked to the media via Zoom on Wednesday, Carroll said all the moving parts in the back end isn’t helping with the communication and coordination necessary in the back end, saying at one point “sometimes it looks like we haven’t been practicing.”

 “We have to quit making the errors that come from the newness and the guys not being out there together,’’ Carroll said.
 “It’s been sloppy at times and the communication has not been as effective as it needs to be.
-We’re trying, and we’re working on it and the principles are there and all that, but we’ve had a few breakdowns that, you know, we give up a regular routine play access to the end zone.
+We’re trying, and we’re working on it and the principles are there and all that, but we’ve had a few breakdowns that, you know, we give up a regular routine play access to those e end zone.

 “Getting beat over the top is a different story, but when the player comes across the field and we’re in zone and they make touchdowns that’s not supposed to ever happen.
 So we just have to be better.
 Try to recapture the emphasis of keeping the ball in front of us and a lot of intent here.
 It’s really important.
 We’ve got to get this done.
 We’ve got to slow guys down.’’